USPTO Examiner PRESTON ASHLEY DAWN - Art Unit 3688

 After-Final Amendment Practice

-This examiner enters after-final amendments leading to allowance in 25.9% of cases where such amendments are filed.
-This entry rate is in the 27% percentile among all examiners.
-Strategic Recommendation: This examiner shows below-average receptiveness to after-final amendments.
-You may need to file an RCE or appeal rather than relying on after-final amendment entry.
+This examiner enters after-final amendments leading to allowance in 19.4% of cases where such amendments are filed.
+This entry rate is in the 23% percentile among all examiners.
+Strategic Recommendation: This examiner rarely enters after-final amendments compared to other examiners.
+You should generally plan to file an RCE or appeal rather than relying on after-final amendment entry.
+Per MPEP § 714.12, primary examiners have discretion in entering after-final amendments, and this examiner exercises that discretion conservatively.

 Appeal Withdrawal and Reconsideration